automl/NASLib/README.md

 `NAS-Bench-Suite-Zero` is a dataset and unified codebase for ZC proxies, enabling orders-of-magnitude faster experiments on ZC proxies, while avoiding confounding factors stemming from different implementations.

-`NAS-Bench-Suite-Zero` contains precomputed scores of 13 ZC proxies on 100 to 15625 architectures on 28 tasks, with a total of 1.5M total evaluations.
+As a benchmark, `NAS-Bench-Suite-Zero` contains precomputed scores of 13 ZC proxies on 100 to 15625 architectures on 28 tasks, with a total of 1.5M total evaluations.
 It can be used to run large-scale analyses of ZC proxies, including studies on generalizability and bias of ZC proxies, analyzing mutual information, or integrating ZC proxies into NAS algorithms.
 </div>

 <p> Runtimes (on an Intel Xeon Gold 6242 CPU) for all types of experiments done in this paper, with and without NAS-Bench-Suite-Zero:</p>